microsoft/pai/docs/hadoop/hdfs_service.md

 ## Storage Path <a name="Storage_Path"></a>

-By default, HDFS's store metadata, tmpdata and data blocks following global setting of *${cluster.common.data-path}* in file [services-configuration.yaml](../../examples/cluster-configuration/services-configuration.yaml).
+By default, HDFS stores metadata, tmpdata and data blocks following global setting of *${cluster.common.data-path}* in file [services-configuration.yaml](../../examples/cluster-configuration/services-configuration.yaml).
-For the major disk consumers of data blocks, its path could be overwritten by *${hadoop-data-node.storage_path}*, which supports a comma-delimited list of directories to store data on multiple disks.
+For the major disk consumers of data blocks, its path could be overwritten by *${hadoop-data-node.storage_path}*, which supports a comma-delimited list of directories to configure multiple disks.

 ### Name Node <a name="Name_Node"></a>